Department of Education: Program Integrity: Gainful Employment

 (iii) Agency actions relevant to sections 202-205 of the Unfunded Mandates Reform Act of 1995, 2 U.S.C. §§ 1532-1535

-Education did not address the Act in the final rule.
-In its submission to us, Education indicated that the requirement to prepare a written statement under section 202 of the Act was not applicable.
+The Department did not address the Act in the final rule.
+In its submission to us, the Department indicated that it did not prepare a written statement under section 202 of the Act.

 (iv) Other relevant information or requirements under acts and executive orders